Stewart Udall: Secretary of the Interior

 In September 1962, Udall was summoned unexpectedly into a meeting with Soviet Premier Nikita Khrushchev while on a tour of the Soviet Union.
 It was during this meeting that Khrushchev famously hinted at his secret deployment of nuclear missiles to Cuba by telling Udall: "It's been a long time since you could spank us like a little boy.
 Now we can swat your ass."
 This was a prelude to the Cuban Missile Crisis.

 Udall supported a plan created by the US Army Corps of Engineers to construct the Tocks Island Dam for the purpose of creating a reservoir for the benefit of the New York City water supply.
 After forcing homeowners out of their homes through buyouts and condemnation, the plan was abandoned.
 The homes that had not been bulldozed were simply left to deteriorate.
-Throughout the process, the federal government acted with impunity and a callous disregard for those who were displaced.
 With the election of President Reagan, the Tocks Island Dam project was shelved.

 Udall also helped spark a cultural renaissance in America by setting in motion initiatives that led to the Kennedy Center, Wolf Trap National Park for the Performing Arts, the National Endowment for the Arts, the National Endowment for the Humanities, and the revived Ford's Theatre.
 Upon Udall's recommendation President Kennedy asked former U.S. Poet Laureate Robert Frost to read an original poem at his inauguration, establishing a tradition for that occasion.